Groundhog Day (film): Thematic analysis

 Buddhist leaders commended the representation of the ideologies of regeneration.
 Phil can be interpreted as a bodhisattva, someone who has reached the brink of Nirvana and returns to Earth to help others to do the same.
+His loops can represent saṃsāra, a cycle of suffering from which he must escape.
 In the Jewish faith, Phil's escape or reward can be seen as him being returned to Earth to perform moral deeds or mitzvot—the precepts and commandments of God.
 In Christianity, his journey can be interpreted as a form of resurrection or a means of securing a place in heaven.
 In Falun Gong religious philosophy, the film has been interpreted as a message that the spiritual self cannot evolve until it learns from past mistakes.
 In Catholicism, Phil's situation can be identified as a form of purgatory, escaped only by embracing selflessness.
 MacDowell said "Wouldn't it be great if we had that kind of experience and learn something from it?
 We go through life and are not always conscious of it... whatever religion you want to base yourself in, that's ultimately why we're here."
-Groundhog Day can also be interpreted as a secular tale in which Phil is experiencing an existential crisis where primal indulgences are no longer satisfying, causing him to fall into a depression that he escapes by taking ownership of his own self-improvement; he then uses his improved persona to benevolently help others.
+Groundhog Day can also be interpreted as a secular tale in which Phil is experiencing an existential crisis where primal self-indulgence is no longer satisfying, causing him to fall into a depression that he escapes by taking ownership of his own self-improvement; he then uses his improved persona to benevolently help others.

 Phil initially compares himself to a god, declaring that as a weatherman, he makes the weather.
 After several loops, he comes to believe he is a god, asserting that omnipotence may be mistaken for having lived so long one simply knows everything.
 Using his knowledge he is able to manipulate events in his favor.
 The repetition gives Phil an opportunity to escape from his own narcissistic self-confinement.
 Unwilling to change himself, the means to do so are forced upon him.
 After constant rejection by Rita and his idea of love, Phil hits an emotional low and repeatedly commits suicide.
 At one point, he suggests that he has killed himself enough times to no longer exist.
 It is at this point, Ramis suggests, that Phil becomes ready to change.